zclmoon/zclmoon.github.io/_posts/2023-04-08-Remote host identification has changed.markdown

 ```

 # Solution
-Copy above error into ChatGPT directly, then ChatGPT provide the solution:
+Copy above error into ChatGPT directly, then ChatGPT provide the following solution:

 This is a warning message that informs you that your SSH client has detected a different RSA key fingerprint than the one previously used to connect to the remote server.
 This could be due to the remote host's key being changed or your connection being intercepted by a man-in-the-middle attacker.